scania-digital-design-system/tegel/core/src/components/tabs/inline-tabs/readme.md

 ### `selectTab(tabIndex: number) => Promise<{ selectedTabIndex: number; }>`

-Selects a tab based on tabindex, will not select a disabled tab.
+Selects a Tab based on tabindex, will not select a disabled Tab.

 #### Returns